The Musician's Room: The SoundSeat

 Keyboard Player's Seat - Guitarist's Seat

 The chairs are assembled with care and obvious attention to detail.
 They are extremely quiet right out of the box, which makes them welcome additions to the studio environment.
 Hereís the kicker: Because they are sold directly from the manufacturer, the SoundSeats are available for around one-third the retail price of a high-quality office chair.
-J.R. works individually with his customers to get the configuration right and to make sure their chairs please them.
-He offers reasonably-priced parts and plenty of advice after the sale.
-Not only that, but heís a genuinely nice guy!
+J.R. worked individually with his customers to get the configuration right and to make sure their chairs please them.
+He offered reasonably-priced parts and plenty of advice after the sale.
+Not only that, but he was a genuinely nice guy!
+After his untimely death, his wife picked up the business and now operates it just as J.R. did.
 For guitarists, the chair can easily be adjusted to accomodate either standard or classical playing positions.
 The benefit?
 Longer playing times with greater comfort from reduced leg and back strain!
 Since I've received my SoundSeat, I've found I can play for hours on end and my back stays comfortable.
 The SoundSeat is truly a rarity: A great product at a great price with great support, and not only for your backside!

 Click to visit SoundSeat